 The statue has become a symbol of Rio de Janeiro and is one of the most famous landmarks in the world.
 In 2007, Christ the Redeemer was also elected as one of the New Seven Wonders of the World.

 Best time to visit

 Christ the Redeemer is one of the most visited places in Brazil.
 Thousands of tourists visit the iconic statue every day.
 To avoid crowds, it is better to visit it on weekdays early in the morning.

 One more thing to consider is the weather.
 It’s very hard to see the statue on a cloudy day, so check the weather forecast before going.

 How to get there?

-You can get there by train, bus, van or taxi.
-You can even hike to the top.
+You can get there by train, van or taxi.
+It’s also possible to hike to Christ the Redeemer.

 The train is the most popular way to visit Christ the Redeemer and offers the best views.
 You can buy tickets online on tremdocorcovado.com.br.
 The train leaves from Cosme Velho, one of Rio’s most elegant residential neighborhoods.
 Here are the exact directions on how to get to the train station.